This article is for the first film only. For tropes applied to the entire franchise, see The Matrix.

 Tank: So what do you need?
 Besides a miracle.
 Neo: Guns.
 Lots of guns.

 Motivational Lie: The Oracle uses this, telling Neo that he's not the One and that Morpheus will sacrifice himself for Neo because he thinks Neo is the One.
 Neo can't live with that, so he saves Morpheus, proving that he is in fact the One and awakening his powers along the way.
-In Reloaded, she explains that she told him what he needed to hear.
+Morpheus says that the Oracle told Neo "what he needed to hear."
+She later confirms this in Reloaded.

 No Challenge Equals No Satisfaction: Agent Smith believes this to be the reason behind the failure of the "paradise" Matrix that preceded the current one.
 He rationalizes that humans define themselves through misery and suffering, and thus paradise was a dream they couldn't accept as reality.
 The actual reason is that, to accept the Matrix, humans need to believe they have a choice in the matter, even if they aren't really aware of it.